catalogicsoftware/ngx-dynamic-dashboard-framework/README.md

 * Web Socket support
 * Completely customizable and configurable

+# Getting Started Developing a Gadget

+The code includes a very simple Todo gadget that can be used as an example for getting started developing your own gadget:

+## Define the Gadget Component, Service and View

+Component:
+ `ngx-dynamic-dashboard-framework/src/app/gadgets/todo/todo-gadget.component.ts`

+View
+`ngx-dynamic-dashboard-framework/src/app/gadgets/todo/view.html`

+Service
+`ngx-dynamic-dashboard-framework/src/app/gadgets/todo/service.ts`

+Sample mock service data `ngx-dynamic-dashboard-framework/src/assets/api/todo-model.json`

+## Define the gadget's model

+The model is used to dynamically create and render the gadget and its property page forms.
+This model is an entry into a model array used for all gadgets.
+You will simply add an entry to the model's array.
+See the Todo entry.

+Add an entry for the gadget in the library model array `ngx-dynamic-dashboard-framework/src/assets/api/gadget-library-model.json`

+## Add the gadget entry to the gadget factory class

+Add an entry for your gadget in the factory gadget class `ngx-dynamic-dashboard-framework/src/app/add-gadget/gadget-factory.ts`

+## Gadget Icon

+Define an image/icon for your gadget `ngx-dynamic-dashboard-framework/src/assets/images/todo.png`

+## Gadget Module References

+Import the gadget's component into the board module `ngx-dynamic-dashboard-framework/src/app/board/board.module.ts`

+Import the gadget's service into the grid module `ngx-dynamic-dashboard-framework/src/app/board/grid/grid.module.ts`

+Import the gadget's component and service into the gadget module `ngx-dynamic-dashboard-framework/src/app/gadgets/gadget.module.ts`

 # NgADF

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.x.